megaoptim/megaoptim-wp/readme.txt

 = Are you a developer? =

-Click <a target="_blank" href="https://megaoptim.com/tools/wordpress#hooks">here</a> to read more about the actions and filters that are available.
+Click <a target="_blank" href="https://megaoptim.com/tools/wordpress">here</a> to read more about our WP CLI integration and the actions and filters that are available.

 == Installation ==
 1.)
 Sign up for api key at https://megaoptim.com/register